 So, here’s the long and short of it.
 I am short rib obsessed.
 There is something about this underrated cut of beef that I love.
-It is incredibly versatile, and I use it for everything from burgers to a center of the plate entrée like this one.
+It is incredibly versatile, and I use it for everything from burgers to a center of the plate entrée like this Jacked Up Short Ribs.

 Although I had cooked beef short ribs for years, I had never really viewed it as upscale.
 That is until I visited Alessandro Stratta’s restaurant Renoir in Las Vegas some years ago.
 His short ribs were braised in red wine sweetened with lavender honey and deglazed with sherry vinegar.
 The resulting beef-eating experience was a stark departure from any I’d ever experienced before.
 Sticky sweet, but with dark, rich beef flavor.
 With that dish, he single-handedly elevated short ribs to stratospheric heights on the national scene and has been copied by chefs across the country.

-Here, I’ve done a Southern take on short ribs with a whiskey-infused sauce and a spicy addition of Cajun seasonings and green chile tomatoes.
+With my Jacked Up Short Ribs recipe, I’ve done a Southern take on short ribs with a whiskey-infused sauce and a spicy addition of Cajun seasonings and green chile tomatoes.
 There are many wine-based versions of this dish, but I like the fun and funk of this “jacked up” one.
 With the addition of Jack Daniels whiskey, the resulting sauce has a smoky, oak barrel roundness that works perfectly with the beef.
 The tomato undertone turns this sauce an earthy, brick red with an acidic bite that delivers a Louisiana Creole punch.
-While this is not a timid dish, it is a simple recipe and very forgiving on the measurements as well as the cooking time – the longer the braise, the better.
+While these Jacked Up Short Ribs are not a timid Cajun recipe, it is a simple dish and very forgiving on the measurements as well as the cooking time–the longer the braise, the better.

 - 8 meaty beef short ribs